cinc-project/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

   cd -
   ```
 - Run the `deploy` command to Add new node into the cluster.
-- In below deploy command,latest.aib will replace with your airgap bundle name which is running on the current cluster.
+- In below deploy command,`latest.aib` will replace with your airgap bundle name which is running on the current cluster.
   ```
     chef-automate deploy config.toml --airgap-bundle latest.aib
   ```